zaun/entity-sprite-engine/docs/global.md

 print("All assets loaded successfully")

 -- Set rendering pipeline
-if not set_pipeline("shaders/vertex.glsl", "shaders/fragment.glsl") then
+if not set_pipeline("shaders:vertexShader", "shaders:fragmentShader") then
     print("Failed to set rendering pipeline")
     return
 end